jimtou/Elymus/README.rst

-Elymus - Lightweight BitcoinX (BTC2) Client
+Elymus - Lightweight Bitcoin NewYork (BTC2) Client
 =====================================

 ::
-  Elymus is lightweight BitcoinX (BTC2) client.
+  Elymus is lightweight Bitcoin NewYork (BTC2) client.
 It is powered by electrum 3.0.5.
   Elymus only supports BTC2, not compatible bitcoin and electrum anymore.
 Elymus client only works with Elymus servers.